Nizam-Chaudhary/Amplifted/README.md

 # Music-Player

 An Open Source and Ads Free Music Player

-!Currently In Development...